Harvard Boxing Club: Today

 The Harvard Boxing Club currently includes several dozen members, many of whom participate in the annual Harvard Boxing Club Exhibition Night (a tradition that was revived in 2009).
 The Club is now co-ed (since the merging of Harvard and Radcliffe College) and includes both undergraduates and graduates.

-The Harvard Boxing Club is managed by one undergraduate President and four undergraduate Captains.
-The Harvard Boxing Club is coached by former title-holding amateur fighter, Doug Yoffe, who assumed the position in 2001.
+The Harvard Boxing Club is managed by one undergraduate President and four undergraduate Captains supported by graduate and alumni advisors.
+The Harvard Boxing Club is coached by former title-holding amateur fighter, Joe Lake, who assumed the position in 2024 after naming his predecessor, Doug Yoffe, Coach Emeritus, who assumed the position in 2001.
 Yoffe replaced Tommy Rawson—former national amateur lightweight champion (with a 223-4 amateur record), former chairman of the Massachusetts Boxing Commission, and one-time trainer of boxing legend Rocky Marciano.
 Rawson had been “Coach” since 1941.

-The Club practices two hours per day, six days per week.
-Skill days (Monday, Wednesday, Friday) are typically led by the Coach, while conditioning days (Tuesday, Thursday, Saturday) are typically led by the Captains.